S100 Computers

 }

-Each command has a specific format of an initial 33H byte, the one byte command listed above and for sector R/W the sector number (0-FFFFH).
+Each command has a specific format of an initial 33H byte, then a one byte command listed above and for sector R/W the sector number (0-FFFFH).

 The hardware above clocks each byte back and forth between the S100 bus and the ESP32/SD card.